dentarg/auth0-blog/_posts/2016-10-12-five-things-you-can-do-with-yarn.markdown

 Yarn efficiently queues up requests and avoids request waterfalls in order to maximize network utilization.
 It starts by making requests to the registry and recursively looking up each dependency.
 Next, it looks in a global cache directory to see if the package has been downloaded before.
 If it hasn't, Yarn fetches the package tarball and places it in the global cache to enable it work offline and eliminate the need to re-download.

 During install, Yarn parallelizes operations which makes the install process faster.
 I did a fresh install of three packages namely, **jsonwebtoken**, **express** and **lodash** using **npm** and **yarn**.
 By the time *Yarn* was done installing them, *npm* was still installing.

 ![](https://cdn.auth0.com/blog/blog/yarn-npm-compare.png)

 ## 4. Lock Package Versions Automatically

-Npm has a feature called **shrinkwrap* which is intended to lock down your package dependencies for production use.
-The challenge with shrinkwrap is that every developer has to manually run `npm shrinkwrap` to generate the `npm-shrinkwrap.json` file.
+Npm has a feature called **shrinkwrap** which is intended to lock down your package dependencies for production use.
+The challenge with **shrinkwrap** is that every developer has to manually run `npm shrinkwrap` to generate the `npm-shrinkwrap.json` file.
 Developers are also humans, we can forget!

 With Yarn, it's a different ball game.
 From installation, a `yarn.lock` file is generated automatically.
 It is similar to the `composer.lock` file that PHP developers are familiar with.
 The `yarn.lock` file locks down the exact versions of the packages that have been installed and all its dependencies.
 With this file, you can be certain that every member of your engineering team have the exact package versions installed and deployments can easily be reproduced without unexpected bugs.

 ## 5. Install Dependencies Same Way Across Machines

-The way **Npm client** installs dependencies can make the structure of the contents of *Developer A* `node_modules` directory different from *Developer B*.
+The **npm client** installs dependencies in a way that can make the structure of the contents of *Developer A* `node_modules` directory different from *Developer B*.
 It uses a non-deterministic approach to install those package dependencies.
 This approach is sometimes responsible for bugs that can't be easily reproduced because of the popular *works on my system* problem.

 With Yarn, the presence of a lock file and an install algorithm ensures that the dependencies installed produce the exact same file and folder structure across machines.